Arnold-n/P1P2MQTT/README.md

 There is always a risk when you write to the bus based on reverse engineering and assumptions that unexpected things happen or break.
 Reading without writing should be safe though.
 My system has been running continuously in controller mode (writing and reading) for 3 years now.
 Still, use is entirely at your own risk.

 It is advised to connect/disconnect devices to the P1/P2 bus only if the power of all connected devices is switched off.
 Some Daikin manuals warn that device settings should not be changed too often, because of wear in the solid state memory in their devices - one of their manuals states a maximum of 7000 setting changes per year - without indicating the expected life time of their product.
 Don't change settings too often.

+**How to get started / and is my system supported?**

+If your system has a P1/P2 connection to the main controller or room thermostat, you will almost certainly be able to monitor raw data from the P1/P2 bus.
+P1P2Monitor and P1P2-bridge-esp8266 will try to interpret the data, reported as parameters.
+This may be more or less succesful, hopefully the interpreted data makes sense.
+If not, you may look at the raw data patterns, and try to understand these and compare these with the examples in the doc folder.

+If, like many systems, your system communicates with a repeating pattern of packages made of request/response pairs of packet types 10-15/16, followed by a single request packet with header 00F030<payload with mostly 00s and some low nrs>, you may be lucky.
+If the 00F030 request is followed by a longer pause (100-200ms), and no answer 40F030<payload>, the P1P2Monitor might function as an auxiliary controller responding to that request.
+If you switch P1P2Monitor controller functionality on (by sending "\*" followed by "l1" to MQTT channel P1P2/W), it will start replying to each 00F030 packet with a 40F030<payload> response after which more 00F03x/40F04x packets are exchanged.
+These packets are likely similar to but different than the example system.
+Parameters for switching certain functions on/off may depend on the model and do depend on which control mode the system is operating in.
+It is useful to monitor the system for a while in this mode, and important to first check that there are no read errors or bus collissions.

+When an auxiliary controller starts to be active, the main controller will regularly communicate all parameters to the auxiliary controller.
+To communicate all parameters takes a few minutes.
+In addition, any parameter changed on the main controller will almost immediately be communicated.
+By default, P1P2-ESP filters any parameter of which the value has not changed.
+After a few minutes its output will get mostly silent.
+If the time (minute and perhaps second) is part of the data, you will see time progress.
+You will likely see some reports when temperature measurements vary.
+And if everything works well you should see any manual changes made on the main controller be reported.
+It is useful to record which parameters are

+If you start monitoring and you find that there is already an answer 40F030<payload> in your system, this may be due to a Daikin LAN module or other auxiliary controller in your system.
+It may even be part of your main Daikin system itself.
+In that case it is useful to check if the main controller makes a packet type 40F130<payload with mostly 00s and some lower numbers> (so F1 instead of F0).
+This means the main controller is ready to interface to a second auxiliary controller.
+If you switch P1P2Monitor's control functionality on, it will detect that there is already a first active auxiliary controller in your system, it will check whether a second auxiliary controller is supported by your main controller, and if so, it will act as second auxiliary controller.

+The parameters sent by the main controller are useful to monitor.
+After each main package and 00F030/40F030 exchange additional 00F03x/40F04x packets will exchange many system parameters.
+These are likely similar to but different than the example system.
+Parameters for switching certain functions on/off may depend on the model and also depend on which control mode the system is operating in.
+It is useful to monitor the system for a while, make a few simple manual changes on the main controller (such as temperature deviation if you are using weather-dependent mode with deviation), to get comfortable with the communication patterns.
+This will cause the main controller to communicate the parameter changes to the auxiliary controller.
+If the reported parameter changes match the documentation here, you may try to set certain parameters and check if the main controller's settings are being updated.

+<this paragraph will change when command-instructions will change to a newer format> So far, P1P2Monitor only acted as an auxiliary controller, receiving parameters, and sending trivial acknowledgements, but P1P2Monitor did not do any control.
+Control requires explicitly asking P1P2Monitor to set a certain parameter.
+In the current version (0.9.13), you may try to switch heating off by sending "Z0" to MQTT channel P1P2/W. We found that the parameter used for switching heating on/off is 0x2D, 0x2F, or 0x31.
+This parameter number may be model-dependent and/or depending on which operating mode the system works in (based on room temperature, weather-dependent, ..).
+The default parameter is currently set in P1P2Config.h of P1P2Monitor, this will change in a newer release to P1P2Config of P1P2-ESP.
+You can also change the parameter used for "Z0" first by sending "P31" "Z0".
+In a newer release, parameter writes will be handles with a single command containing 3 values: packet type, parameter nr, and parameter value.

+It would be great if you could share your experiences, contribute code or logs, either here or by e-mailing me so we can document which models are supported and add support for more models.

+WARNING: do not change parameters settings too frequently.
+Daikin warns not to use more than 7000 setting changes/year (likely based on 100.000 writes to flash memory and 14 year expected lifetime).
+This means for example that you should not control the heat pump by setting the target temperature frequently based on measurements.
+In the next release, P1P2Monitor will throttle setting changes to a maximum of 1 parameter write per 2 hours (with an initial budget of 10 writes upon every restart of P1P2Monitor).
+These parameters can be changed only in the configuration header files.
+If you run out of write budget while experimenting, you may increment the write budget by another 10 writes by sending 'B' P1P2/W.

+**New P1P2Serial library**

+As of version 0.9.14 (to be released soon), the P1P2Serial library interrupt handling has been rewritten entirely, to ensure that interrupt handling is done as predictable and quickly as possible.
+This enables the ATmega328 to run at 8 or 4 MHz (instead of 16MHz on Arduino Uno), reducing its power consumption, and enabling 3.3V operation.
+Also, ATmega's noise canceler is more effective on 4MHz than on higher speeds.

+Please let me know if you encounter any issues with the new library.
+It is running reliably here.
+You can stil use the old library by defining #OLDP1P2LIB in P1P2Config.h.

+To compile for 8 or 4MHz, you may need to install MCUdude's MiniCore hardware package and then select ATmega328 and the correct frequency, and set the fuses accordingly for the lower speed.

 **Rotex, Hoval, and other Home Bus Systems**